fernanhid/cult_film_analysis/README.md

 d.
 When the genre was Mystery<br>
 e.
 When the Genre was Biography<br>

-I look forward for any feedback and if there is any other creative methods to approach this problem!
+I look forward for any feedback or if there is any other creative methods to approach this problem!